Today is September 21st, 2017 -

-The curriculum also contains ample opportunities for students of all ages to perform acts of chesed, or kindness.
-This year once again, we are proud to participate in B’nai TELEM, a social justice and service learning program for b’nai mitzvah students, sponsored by the Jewish Community Relations Council.
-As part of the program, students will perform a series of mitzvot in the community, including sorting toys at Cradles to Crayons, reading to children at the Mason School in Boston, and interacting with seniors at Chestnut Park Assisted Living.
+The curriculum contains ample opportunities for students of all ages to perform acts of chesed, or kindness.
+We are fortunate to participate in B’nai TELEM, a social justice and service learning program for b’nai mitzvah students, sponsored by the Jewish Community Relations Council.
+As part of the program, students will perform a series of mitzvot in the community, including volunteering at City Soil, collecting cans for the Brookline Emergency Food Pantry, and interacting with seniors at Chestnut Park Assisted Living.
 It is our hope that your children’s sense of Jewish identity will be strengthened and clarified through their participation in our program.

 To learn more about our school, please call the religious school office at 617-277-5883.